radiantearth/stac-spec/catalog-spec/catalog-spec.md

 | description  | string        | **REQUIRED.** Detailed multi-line description to fully explain the catalog.
 [CommonMark 0.28](http://commonmark.org/) syntax MAY be used for rich text representation. |
 | links        | [Link Object] | **REQUIRED.** A list of references to other documents.       |

+**stac_version**: It is not allowed to mix STAC versions.
+The root catalog/dataset MUST specify the implemented STAC versions and child catalogs/datasets MUST NOT specify a different STAC version.

 **Examples:**

 A catalog of